Allegra9/WeeDrop/README.md

 ## "WeeDrop" - E-commerce app for Medical marijuana

-This is an end of Mod2 project (Flatiron School), built in 4 days using Ruby on Rails, pair programmed with Gabriel @GCdM, presented in Science Fair 13/7/2018
+Pair programmed with Gabriel @GCdM in 4 days using Ruby on Rails.
+This project was presented on 13/7/2018 end of Module 2, 6 weeks into Flatiron's Software Engineering Immersive.

 ## Demo video: